floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/02-design.typ

 - *Visualization*: the proposed decomposition is visualized to facilitate the understanding of the architecture
 - *Evaluation*: the proposed decomposition is evaluated according to a set of quality metrics

-An overview of the architecture of the proposed solution is shown in @architecture.
 The extraction step is comprised of two smaller steps: static analysis and evolutionary analysis.
 From the extracted information, a dependency graph is visualized.
 The decomposition step is based on the graph clustering algorithm, which is used to identify the microservice candidates.
 Finally, the proposed decomposition is evaluated using a set of quality metrics.

+#pagebreak()

+An overview of the architecture of the proposed solution is shown in @architecture.

 #figure(
   include("/figures/07-proposed-solution/architecture.typ"),